-School Bas ed Crisis Team Lead: Duties: uties: Prepare counseling reminder handouts and others as necessary.
-1. Work with the School Based Crisis Team to establish roles: classroom assistance, small group assistance, individual assistance.
-The Crisis Team can help with any of these responsibilities.
-2. Remind staff of the previously established areas for debriefing (individual and group).
-3. Cancel appointments and meeting not of an emergency nature to participate in crisis counseling.
+Duties: Prepare counseling reminder handouts and others as necessary.

+- 1. Work with the School-Based Crisis Team to establish roles: classroom assistance, small group assistance, individual assistance.
+The Crisis Team can help with any of these responsibilities. - 2.
+Remind staff of the previously established areas for debriefing (individual and group). - 3.
+Cancel appointments and meeting not of an emergency nature to participate in crisis counseling.
 Move to the command area for accurate identification of who needs crisis counseling.
-One counselor remains in the office.
-4. Identify people who can work with groups or individuals.
-Gain support from the district crisis team to arrange help from school counselors from feeder schools.
-5. Maintain Crisis Counseling logs for all students receiving crisis counseling (see Resources, page 80).
-6. Make follow-up calls to parents of students in distress so parents can provide continued support.
-7. Notify crisis team lead of siblings' schools (if applicable).
-8. Students enrolled in other schools may be identified as "at risk" due to the current crisis situation.
-Notify the school counselor at those schools.
-9. Provide follow-up with affected students.
-10. Request a speaker from a community organization if appropriate.
-11. If students choose to go home, talk briefly to the parent to ensure support at home.
-Do not let students leave without parent consent, and question if the student will be home alone.
-12. Meet after school to debrief the day's events.
-13. Complete the Documentation of District Level Crisis Intervention Team Incidents (see Resources, page 83) 14.
-Suicide: Take special note and address any of the following: Any student who participated in any way with a completed suicide (ex. helped write suicide note, provided the means, was involved in the suicide pact).
-Any student who knew of the suicide plans and kept it a secret.
-Any students who were self-appointed therapists to the deceased student and had made it their responsibility to keep the student alive.

-- Any student with a history of suicidal threats and attempts.

-Any student who identified with the victim's city of any student. - Any student who identified with the victim's situation - Any student who had prior reason to feel guilty about things they had said or done to the student prior to the student's death - Refer to suicide prevention section in this handbook
+One counselor remains in the office. - 4.
+Identify people who can work with groups or individuals.
+Gain support from the District Mental Health Crisis Response Team to arrange help from school counselors from feeder schools. - 5.
+Maintain Crisis Counseling logs for all students receiving crisis counseling (see Resources, page 80). - 6.
+Make follow-up calls to parents of students in distress so parents can provide continued support. - 7.
+Notify crisis team lead of siblings' schools (if applicable). - 8.
+Students enrolled in other schools may be identified as "at risk" due to the current crisis situation.
+Notify the school counselor at those schools. - 9.
+Provide follow-up with affected students. - 10.
+Request a speaker from a community organization ifappropriate. - 11.
+If students choose to go home, talk briefly to the parent to ensure support at home.
+Do not let students leave without parent consent, and question if the student will be home alone. - 12.
+Meet after school to debrief the day's events. - 13.
+Complete the Documentation of District Level Crisis Intervention Team Incidents (see Resources, page 83) - 14.
+Suicide: Take special note and address any of the following: - Any student who participated in any way with a completed suicide (ex. helped write suicide note, provided the means, was involved in the suicide pact) - Any student who knew of the suicide plans and kept it a secret - Any students who were self-appointed therapists to the deceased student and had made it their responsibility to keep the student alive - Any student with a history of suicidal threats and attempts - Any student who identified with the victim's situation - Any student who had prior reason to feel guilty about things they had said or done to the student prior to the student's death - Refer to suicide prevention section in this handbook